For the those who know

 Choose your depth

-Two ways to join the living library — an annual membership that grows with you, or a single lifetime payment that never renews.
+Two ways to join the Living Library — an annual membership that grows with you, or a single lifetime payment that never renews.
 Both can access special founding member rates, for a limited time only.
 Prices will change.

 annual access